forta-network/docs/docs/sdk.md

 ## getTransactionReceipt

-A convenience function called `getTransactionReceipt` can be used to fetch the entire receipt of a transaction and returned in a format matching the SDK `Receipt` interface.
+A convenience function called `getTransactionReceipt` can be used to fetch the entire receipt of a transaction and is returned in a format matching the SDK `Receipt` interface.

 ## getAlerts